RandomBlbosti/Fuck-It-Up-Translator/README.md

 3. Change settings within the program itself (changeable settings include: export language, toggleable seed input, similarity toggle, setting delay between translations, amount of languages to translate to)
 4. Help (explains what every settings item does)

+# Problems
+1. Help!
+I get: AttributeError: 'NoneType' object has no attribute 'group'
+Solution: Run "pip install googletrans==4.0.0-rc1" in whatever terminal you use.